Nebraska Furniture Mart Leader Louie Blumkin Dies at 93

 OMAHA, NEB. - Louie Blumkin, chairman emeritus of Nebraska Furniture Mart and son of founder Rose Blumkin, died at his home here Feb 26 surrounded by his family.
 He was 93.

-Blumkin's "life's work was his family's well-being, Nebraska Furniture Mart and giving back to the community," nephew Bob Batt, NFM executive vice president, said in a statement.
+Blumkin's "life's work was his family's well-being, Nebraska Furniture Mart and giving back to the community," nephew Bob Batt, NFM executive vp, said in a statement.

 "Blumkin worked all the major markets, never took notes and made a lot of great deals for his customers," Batt said.
 "His handshake was his bond; his reputation and word were solid gold."